 - You can re-heat the second half of the Cream before adding it to the Chocolate if it seems to have cooled down while you where mixing the first half.
 Simply bring it to a simmer again (no need for a boil).

 - If some of the chocolate is still solid after adding all of the hot cream, you can either place the bowl in the microwave for a few seconds (don't leave it for more than 30 seconds at the time!), or over a Double Boiler.

 - When making the Ganache, use a Spatula to mix the chocolate and the hot cream and not a Whisk.
 Using a whisk will add air bubbles to the ganache, and it won't be as smooth as if mixed with a spatula.

 - Pour the Ganache into the Baked Crust straight away while still warm to get a smooth finish.
 If you leave it aside for too long, the ganache will start to harden.

 What to serve with this Chocolate Tart

 I finished the Chocolate Ganache Tart with a drizzle of Melted Chocolate, some Fresh Berries, Mint Leaves, Cacao Nibs and some Desiccated Coconut.
-But you can really use any of your favourite toppings and ingredients to decorate it - or leave it plain!
+But you can really use any of your favourite toppings like a Whipped Ganache or ingredients to decorate it - or leave it plain!